-The following is a summary of academic policies at NYU Abu Dhabi.
-Unless otherwise noted, students should direct all questions or concerns regarding these policies to their faculty mentor, who will liaise with the appropriate members of the University administration as needed.
+The Academic Policies of NYU Abu Dhabi are summarized below.
+Unless otherwise noted, students should direct all questions or concerns regarding these policies to their Faculty Mentor, who will liaise with the appropriate members of the university administration as needed.

 - Expand all [+]

 This policy defines good academic standing and outlines the steps that will be taken to ensure students are informed of their academic standing, are helped if they have a temporary lapse, and are assisted in finding alternatives to NYU Abu Dhabi, if necessary.